x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-lists/manage-address-lists.md

 For additional management tasks related to manage address lists, see [Address list procedures in Exchange Online](address-list-procedures.md).

-Looking for the Exchange 2013 version of this topic?
+Looking for the Exchange Server version of this topic?
 See [Create an Address List](http://technet.microsoft.com/library/e86ba1b7-c41c-4050-bc29-13996cf53c59.aspx).

 ## What do you need to know before you begin?